unoplatform/uno/doc/articles/create-an-app-vscode.md

     ![A screen showing the dotnet new command to create the new app](Assets/quick-start/live-wizard-03-create-app.png)

-1. In your terminal, navigate to the folder that will contains your new app.
+1. In your terminal, navigate to the folder that will contain your new app.
 1. Create a new project by pasting and executing the command that was previously generated in the Live Wizard.

 > [!IMPORTANT]
 > Apple targets cannot be built under Linux.
-If you are using Linux, you'll need to remove `ios` and `maccatalyst` from the `platforms` list.
+If you are using Linux, you'll need to remove iOS and Catalyst from the platforms list.

 Next, open the project using Visual Studio Code: